 JULIETTE LEWIS: Yes.
 Have you lost a parent?
 Everything from this point on is informed by the loss of my dad a year ago.
 Time is precious, and I’m blasting through to commit hard to the things I love and can make me grow.
 One of those is being a songwriter and a live performer.

 It’s totally insane.
 But I want to try the untried, which is how I’ve always been as an actor and it’s how I approach music.
-When I was a kid I played piano and did musical theater.
+When I was a kid I played piano and did musical theatre.
 Then I got successful doing one thing.
 Part of my rebellion against acting was because I refused to have other people mandate what it is I’m supposed to do or think.
 Turning 30 was also a big deal.
-I was like, “Oh shit, I haven’t made music.
-What the f*ck!”
+I was like, “Oh sh-t, I haven’t made music.
+What the f–k!”
 I started songwriting with different people and then I put a band together.

 Did you find your acting work informed your music?

 I always liken myself to a bass player when I’m working on a movie set.
 When you work for other people, you have to make do, no matter what the situation.
 You can’t quit.
 But with music, I’m the director, writer and performer, and I’m collaborating with some special people that I love.
 Being in an independent band has been a learning curve – learning the business and how to be a leader.